digitalocean/template-app-platform-gradient-cua-chat/README.md

 2. **"Cannot connect to Playwright server"**
    - Ensure both Playwright containers are running
-   - Check ports 8080 and 8081 are not in use
+   - Check ports 8080 and 8081 are not in use (when running locally)
    - Verify environment variables are set correctly

 3. **"Gradient API error"**